Big Basin Redwoods State Park

-Highlights: For those looking for adventure a little closer to home (or if you’ve already joined us in Yosemite), Lasting Adventures is excited to be offering youth summer camp trips along the Skyline to Sea Trail in Big Basin Redwoods State Park, just an hour South of San Francisco!
+Highlights: For those looking for adventure a little closer to home (or if you’ve already joined us in Yosemite), Lasting Adventures is excited to be offering youth summer camps near San Francisco, along the Skyline to Sea Trail in Big Basin Redwoods State Park!
 People come from all over the world to hike the incredible Skyline to Sea Trail that wanders 25 miles through California Redwood groves, old growth forests, along babbling brooks and past amazing waterfalls while showcasing stellar views of the Pacific Ocean.
-In addition, Big Basin State Park is the oldest state park in California and a true gem of the park system featuring some of the tallest and oldest Redwood trees on the planet.
+Big Basin State Park is the oldest state park in California and a true gem of the park system featuring some of the tallest and oldest Redwood trees on the planet.

 Our 6-Day Skyline to Sea Summer Camp program, which takes place in Big Basin Redwood State Park, is designed for participants ages 13-18 who are both new or experienced backpackers.
 The trip is approximately 25- 30 miles over 6 days and generally downhill with intermittent uphill sections.